-Christopher: Yeah I mean it’s a super big names all there that have being selected by the list before and I mean they have done like a great deal of research so I think they’ve screened 50,000 companies for that so it’s definitely great honor to be on that list.
+Christopher: Yeah I mean it’s a super big name all there that have been selected by the list before and I mean they have done like a great deal of research so I think they’ve screened 50,000 companies for that so it’s definitely a great honor to be on that list.

 Joe: Congratulations and now let’s talk a little bit about why you actually came, so basically we had an interview with did publish end of November 2015 I do believe at this point you just founded Clark right in 2015?

 Christopher: Yeah, we started with the first website life in June 2015 and then we had like the first customers basically joining till the end of the year then I think we accelerated the beginning of 2016 for the first time a little larger, yeah when we talked for the first time everything was still very fresh and very new.

 Joe: You were more or less like an alpha status